makeup.land

 Does the description disclose side effects, auth requirements, rate limits, or destructive behavior?

-No annotations are provided, so description carries the burden.
-It discloses auth requirement ('Bearer required') and return fields, but omits details like behavior for non-existent numbers, rate limits, or idempotency.
-Adequate but not rich.
+No annotations are provided, so the description carries the full burden.
+It discloses the auth requirement ('Bearer required') and the return fields, but doesn't explicitly state read-only behavior, error handling, or other side effects.
+This is partially transparent but leaves some ambiguity.

 Agents need to know what a tool does to the world before calling it.
 Descriptions should go beyond structured annotations to explain consequences.